 - Amy Galpin, Chief Curator, Frost Art Museum

-- Valerie Morgan, Director, Academic and Career Success
+- Valerie Morgan, Director, Division of Academic and Student Affairs

-- Giovanna Tello, Manager of Academic Support Services, Academic and Career Success
+- Giovanna Tello, Assistant Director of Academic Support Services, Division of Academic and Student Affairs

-- Jo-Anne Carrenard, Graduate Assistant, Academic and Career Success
+- Jo-Anne Carrenard, Graduate Assistant, Division of Academic and Student Affairs

 For additional information on the Common Reading Program, please contact: